tansen87/InsightSQL/README.md

 - [x] Exports csv to a xlsx file
 - [x] Rename the columns of a CSV
 - [x] Select, re-order, duplicate or drop columns
-- [x] Select fields and shows only matching rows
+- [x] Select fields matching rows
 - [x] Fill empty fields in selected columns of a CSV
+- [x] Split one CSV file into many CSV files

 ### 🍖How to use?